atifquamar07/atifquamar07.github.io/content/publication/stars/index.md

 publication_types:
 - '1'
 abstract: ''
-publication: 'Accepted at the Frontiers in Probabilistic Inference Workshop at NeurIPS 2025 and under review at the Transactions of the Association for Computational Linguistics (TACL) journal'
+publication: 'Accepted at the Frontiers in Probabilistic Inference: Sampling Meets Learning workshop at NeurIPS 2025'
 ---